Generic selectors

 CONCLUSION

-The rotation of the earth confirms that a day is 24 hours; consisting of about 12 hours of darkness and about 12 hours of light.
+The rotation of the earth (measured at a meridian) confirms that a solar day is 24 hours; consisting of about 12 hours of darkness and about 12 hours of light.
 It is also clear that every day in the Bible begins and ends at evening.
 This applies to the Sabbath, Passover, holydays, and every other day of the year.
 No evidence, whether biblical or secular, exists to back any claims that the weekly Sabbath Day observance begins at sunrise or is less than 24 hours.
 Every one of God’s commanded observances are full 24-hour days that begin and end at evening, which occurs at sunset.

 [1] Also Deut.
 4:2; 12:32; Prov.
 30:6.